 BATHTUB OLD TOM GIN TO TASTE…

-The Old Tom Gin in the Professor Ampleforth series is quite an interesting proposition too.
+The Old Tom Gin in the Ableforth series is quite an interesting proposition too.
 It is almost the very definition of what an Old Tom style gin should be.
-Sweet on the nose from the liquorice root with a sugary mouth feel and a lingering finish.
-It has a slightly earthy warmth but the sugary element seems to bring out the citrussy, juniper note.
-While it seems to have less character than Hayman’s Old Tom, when tasting the two side by side it’s easier to see what an “Old Tom” style gin is when tasting the professor’s.
+Sweet on the nose from the liquorice root, with a sugary mouth feel and a lingering finish.
+It has a slightly earthy warmth but the sugary element seems to bring out the citrusy, juniper note.
+While it seems to have less character than Hayman’s Old Tom when tasting the two side by side, it’s easier to see what an “Old Tom” style gin is when tasting the professor’s.
 We would recommend it to any gin lover looking to find a bench mark for what Old Tom gin’s are all about.

 BATHTUB NAVY STRENGTH GIN TO TASTE…

 To us, the Bathtub Gin Navy Strength is quite a departure.
 While there have been differences in all of the gins within the series, they have all shared enough to be considered a family.
 Similar botanical contents leading to warm, soft juniper and orangey citrus notes perhaps being the linking factor between them.
 The Navy Strength leaves this behind and combines its high 57% ABV with spices and other botanicals that make it stand out as different to the rest.
 A black swan of sorts, and compelling for much the same reasons.